 The Human Health Impact of Agent Orange

 The chemical components of Agent Orange, the phenoxy herbicides 2,4,5-T and 2,4-D, were made by 37 U.S. chemical companies, beginning in the late 1940s.
-Prior to and during the Vietnam War, these herbicides were used in industrial agriculture.
-They were also sprayed along railroads and power lines, and more, to control the undergrowth in U.S. American forests.
+Prior to and during the U.S. war in Viet Nam, these herbicides were used in industrial agriculture domestically.
+They were also sprayed along railroads and power lines, and more, to control undergrowth in American forests.
 European nations, New Zealand and other countries also manufactured 2,4,5-T for their own agricultural uses.

 In 1965, Dow Chemical also warned the other manufacturers of the Dioxin contamination in 2,4,5-T and suggested ways in which the Dioxin could be reduced by either lowering the temperature of the production of the herbicide or putting it through a filtration process.
 Dow called TCDD “the most toxic compound they have ever experienced.”
 Most companies did not make efforts to reduce the Dioxin contamination in their 2,4,5-T, nor did they warn the U.S. military about the Dioxin contamination.

 There were several industrial accidents at the chemical plants that produced 2,4,5-T that exposed workers to high levels of Dioxin.
 The most serious of these accidents occurred in 1976 in Seveso, Italy, when a plant producing 2,4,5-T accidentally released a plume of smoke with an estimated 30-to-60 pounds of Dioxin over seven square miles potentially impacting a population of over 40,000 people.
 Those closest to the plant were evacuated and others were told to limit consumption of food that may have been contaminated.
 The exposed population of Seveso has been studied extensively ever since.